fCeriola/CPC_project/README.md

 ### 5.1 Moon
 The *Moon* class is a representation of the moon, made by using the perlin noise technique.
-The algorithm used is the classic *Perlin Noise* in 2D algorithm...
+The algorithm used is the classic *Perlin Noise* in 2D algorithm.
+In particular, the noise is built in polar coordinates and the light radiation is simulated with a concentric *learpColor*.

 ### 5.2 Sun
 The sun is made of concentric circles, where the color gradient is obtained by using *lerpColor* method and the dimension is calculated using *processing.sound* library: